 ‘Circular Design Speeds’ 2018 exibits: What is sustainable fashion?
 How does it look like?
 Is it garments that should last you for 50 years or bio-based apparel that you can safely discard each day?
 Is it apparel made from 100 per cent recycled textiles or new clothes made from innovative and biodegradable materials?

 Well, it seems that sustainable fashion can be all of these!
 We are living in the ‘golden times’ of fashion.
 Times of a fast transforming fashion landscape.
-A fashion that will cease to exist, at least the fashion that we know now.
-And we are all part of this transformation, part of a change, towards a more sustainable fashion landscape.
+A fashion that will cease to exist we know now it today.

 It is a fashion revolution in which new sparks of trial and error are becoming evident in all segments, from research, education to design, manufacturing and consumption.
 ‘Circular Design Speeds’ – an exhibition pushing the limits of ‘fast’ and ‘slow’ fashion – is just that, by encouraging new designers to think out of the box and question the conventional use of garments and normative design.